Shuffle/shuffle-docs/articles/Open_Source_vs_Enterprise.md

 All the features and functionality are available on Open Source, and no features are exclusive.
 Here's how our development cycle looks:
 - Everything new comes to cloud first, and then onprem within a quarter.
-- New features come to customers first through `nightly` branch, and then everyone else in due time through `main` branch.
+- New features come to customers first through `nightly` branch, and then everyone else through `main` branch releases.

 Hence:
 - You simply get all features and use Shuffle as truly Open Source.